+Government

-Open Government Score: 6 The bureaucratic and political structure of the country overall provides satisfactory information.
+The bureaucratic and political structure of the country overall provides satisfactory information.
 It is possible to get full access to information directly or through specialized citizens groups, and several media outlets provide critical analyses of governmental action.
+Public institutions such as the parliament, the Court of Accounts, and various independent authorities or committees not only facilitate access to information, but also offer a critical analysis of government action.